 Pureed pulses can replace heavy cream in soups and stews.
 They will thicken the dish and add nutrients, protein, and fiber.

 Add 1 cup of pureed pulses in place of each cup of heavy cream.

-Blended white beans are a high-protein addition to savory recipes, providing 19.02 g of protein per cup and 299 calories.
+Blended white beans are a high-protein addition to savory recipes,

 People who are unable or unwilling to use heavy cream can try a range of possible substitutes.
 There are dairy-free, vegan, and healthful alternatives that can take the place of heavy cream and provide savory and sweet dishes with a thick, creamy texture.